-Since 1994 we have conducted 102 term securitizations of automobile contracts that we originated.
-As of June 30, 2024, 18 of those securitizations are active and all are structured as secured financings.
+Since 1994 we have conducted 103 term securitizations of automobile contracts that we originated.
+As of September 30, 2024, 18 of those securitizations are active and all are structured as secured financings.
 We generally conduct our securitizations on a quarterly basis, near the beginning of each calendar quarter, resulting in four securitizations per calendar year.
 However, we completed only three securitizations in 2020.
 In April 2020 we postponed our planned securitization due to the onset of the pandemic and the effective closure of the capital markets in which our securitizations are executed.
-Subsequently we successfully completed securitizations in June and September 2020, and then on a regular quarterly schedule from January 2021 through June 2024.
+Subsequently we successfully completed securitizations in June and September 2020.